opennms-forge/onms-k8s-poc/README.md

   apex1 ./opennms
 ```

 > Please note that `apex1` uniquely identifies the environment.
 As mentioned, that word will be used as the namespace, the OpenNMS Instance ID, and prefix the `domain` for the FQDNs used in the Ingress Controller, among other things.
-Ensure to use the correct domain, hostname for your dependencies, name for the `StorageClass` that allows `ReadWriteMany`, the `ClusterIssuer` to create certificates for the hosts managed by the Ingress, and all the credentials.
+Ensure to use the correct domain, hostname for your dependencies, name for the `StorageClass` that allows `ReadWriteMany` (if needed), the `ClusterIssuer` to create certificates for the hosts managed by the Ingress, and all the credentials.

 Keep in mind the above is only an example.
 You must treat the content of [helm-cloud.yaml](helm-cloud.yaml) as a sample for testing purposes.
 Make sure to tune it properly (that way, you could avoid overriding settings via `--set`).